Building an inclusive ecosystem for finance and investment in rural areas

 The Smallholder and Agri-SME Finance and Investment Network (SAFIN) is an inclusive partnership of actors operating in different parts of the ecosystem for agri-food and rural small and medium enterprise (SME) investment, with a focus on access to finance and complementary services.

 The network is currently facilitated by a team housed in the International Fund for Agricultural Development (IFAD).
-It comprises over thirty institutions from the private, public and philanthropic sectors, including governments, different types of finance providers and financial intermediaries, development banks, and farmers' organizations.
+It comprises about fifty institutions from the private, public and philanthropic sectors, including governments, different types of finance providers and financial intermediaries, development banks, and farmers' organizations.

 Inclusive and sustainable rural transformation is critical for the realisation of the 2030 Agenda, particularly ending hunger and malnutrition and promoting sustainable food systems.
 In many contexts, rural and agri-food SMEs are the backbone of rural economies and local and national agri-food systems.
 The capacity of these enterprises to invest more effectively, profitably, and sustainably is critical for the kind of transformations that the 2030 Agenda requires.